timorss/react-cool-tabs/README.md

 # react-cool-tabs

-Very comfortable package to use tabs.
+Very comfortable package to use tabs.<br />
-I looked for a tabs package that i can custom each tab and content the way i want. for example different borderBottom on each tab. i didn't find so i made this.
+I looked for a tabs package that i can custom each tab and content the way i want.<br />
-Enjoy.
+for example different borderBottom on each tab.<br />
+i didn't find so i made this.<br />
+Enjoy.<br />

 ![](1.gif)
 ![](2.gif)